Walking in England - Path, Towpath, Trail Hiking Guides mostly for Oxfordshire and Buckinghamshire.

 good place to spot Red Kites is around Stonor Deer Park where in addition you often see hawks and buzzards as well as owls, woodpeckers and other birds.

-Please also perhaps take a look at our Thames Path and Regents Canal Towpath Walks
+Please also perhaps take a look at our Thames Path Towpath Walk from Lechlade to London

 for more walking ideas in England.
 Another of our websites has an extensive series of Walks on the Greek Islands